 Our solutions for material characterization

-TURBISCAN® is the first patented technology to analyze destabilization mechanism in concentrated dispersed media and thus the only to offer accelerated aging tests on the actual unstressed product.
-In addition to creaming, sedimentation, aggregation analysis it can provide useful information on dispersibility of the particles in the media.
+TURBISCAN® is the first patented technology to analyze destabilization mechanisms in concentrated dispersed media and thus the only to offer accelerated aging tests on the actual unstressed product.
+In addition to creaming, sedimentation, aggregation analysis it can provide useful information on the dispersibility of the particles in the media.

 Dispersibility ratio can be easily calculated in order to, with a single number, quantify the affinity of dispersed media in the given solvent.

 SMLS is the only technique of stability analysis to offer the advantage of working in concentrated media: It is well adapted for working without dilution and without stress over a wide particle size range: 10 nm - 1 mm at high concentrations (up to 95% v:v).

 The emitted light only partially passes through the tube, most are scattered by the particles in the sample.
 TURBISCAN® detects the intensity of both Transmitted and Backscattered light over the whole tube height.
 These intensities allow direct monitoring of local physical heterogeneities with a vertical resolution down to 20µm.
-Thus, nascent destabilization phenomenon (sedimentation or creaming layers, aggregates, agglomerates or coalescence) can be detected and monitored over time at different intervals.
+Thus, the nascent destabilization phenomenon (sedimentation or creaming layers, aggregates, agglomerates or coalescence) can be detected and monitored over time at different intervals.

 > Dispersibility Ratio

-The dispersibility is defined as a characteristic which qualifies the ability of a particle to be spatially well distributed in terms of size and concentration in a liquid after controlled dispersion process.
+The dispersibility is defined as a characteristic that qualifies the ability of a particle to be spatially well distributed in terms of size and concentration in a liquid after a controlled dispersion process.
 The goal is to reach a state as close as possible to the "primary particle size" or required size.
 The Turbiscan® provides a simple calculation that compares initial particle size with the theoretical value allowing to quantify the dispersibility.